 Michigan’s fourth most attended cultural facility makes learning come alive using fun, flexible and hands-on teaching methods.
 Programs are developed for students age 3 to adult.

-- Free learning resources are available to engage and educate students as they explore the Zoo.
+- Free learning resources are available to engage and educate students as they explore.

-- STEM classes, up-close animal encounters, guided tours and overnight adventures deepen students’ understanding of the natural world.
+- STEM classes, up-close animal encounters and guided tours deepen students’ understanding of the natural world.

-Click here for more details on John Ball Zoo educational experiences.
+Click here for more details on John Ball Zoo's educational experiences.

 This 264-acre nature preserve and wildlife sanctuary 10 minutes from downtown GR offers a wealth of learning opportunities for all ages.

 - Homeschool field trips immerse student ages 5-12 in nature while engaging their curiosity and connection to the natural world.